DUI Arrest by Pasco Sheriff’s Office

 DUI Breath Testing at the Pasco Sheriff’s Office

-For our clients accused of blowing over the legal limit, we are experienced with filing and litigating motions attacking breath test readings.
-These motions often allege that the breath test was taken at a time when the Intoxilyzer 8000 was not being maintained in substantial compliance with the administrative rules.
+We are experienced with filing and litigating motions attacking breath test readings for our clients accused of blowing over the legal limit.
+These motions often allege that the breath test was taken when the Intoxilyzer 8000 was not being maintained in substantial compliance with the administrative rules.

 We take DUI breath test cases very seriously.
 We conduct an audit on the particular breath test machine used in your case.
 We can show you the log login records, the annual inspection, monthly inspections, repair records, and other subject tests.